- Download Companion

 - Drag & Drop a .otx on to the application window.

-The model selection window has:
+The .otx document window has:

 - Toolbars along the top.
 If missing If missing right click on the grey area and choose Show Model Actions and Radio Actions Toolbar from the context menu.